d-krupke/cpsat-primer/04_modelling.md

 constraints, you should do so, even if you have to give up on modelling the exact function you had in mind.

+> [!WARNING]
+>
-> :warning: The documentation indicates that multiplication of more than two
+> The documentation indicates that multiplication of more than two variables is
-> variables is supported, but I got an error when trying it out.
-I have not
+> supported, but I got an error when trying it out.
+I have not investigated this
-> investigated this further, as I would expect it to be painfully slow anyway.
+> further, as I would expect it to be painfully slow anyway.

 <a name="04-modelling-circuit"></a>